$PC^2$: Politically Controversial Content Generation via Jailbreaking Attacks on GPT-based Text-to-Image Models: Introduction

 To circumvent safety filters in T2I systems, we propose a principled optimization strategy that aims to maximize geopolitical distance from the targeted political entities with their associated politically adversarial intents through two complementary steps.
 First, to evade a keyword-based filter, we perform political keyword neutralization.
 We introduce an Identity Preserving Descriptive Mapping (IPDM) that replaces political entities, such as public figures and symbolic objects, with neutral but identity preserving descriptions.
 This allows the T2I system to infer the intended referent without directly using blocked keywords (e.g., Donald Trump → ''a New York born entrepreneur ...'').
 We then translate each IPDM description into a large set of languages, with 72 languages in our implementation, to broaden the search space across linguistic regimes.
 Second, to circumvent a semantic-based filter, we select geopolitically distal translations from translated IPDM descriptions to increase semantic fragmentation and reduce perceived political sensitivity.
 We express different entities using different languages, which makes it harder for the safety filter to integrate the prompt fragments into a single coherent and politically controversial relationship.
 To further enhance this effect, we compute a \textit{geopolitical sensitivity score} for each translated variant and prioritize translations that are geopolitically distal under the filter’s language and region dependent norms.
 These strategies weaken the filter’s relational reasoning and increase the likelihood of generating PSCs that would otherwise be blocked.

-We curate a new benchmark dataset of 240 English sentences containing PSCs that could potentially be used for fake news dissemination worldwide (examples are shown in Table~\ref{tab:political_prompts}).
-Using this benchmark, we evaluate prompts on a leading commercial image generation model, gpt-image-1, accessed via the web interfaces of GPT-4o, GPT-5, and GPT-5.1.
-The results show that all 240 original prompts are entirely filtered by the safety filters applied to these models, yielding a 0\% pass rate.
-In contrast, the multilingual adversarial prompts achieve substantially higher pass rates, 86\% for GPT-4o, 68\% for GPT-5, and 76\% for GPT-5.1.\footnote{All experiments were conducted using the latest available models as of November 12, 2025, and attack effectiveness was revalidated on November 25, 2025. }
+\fm{We curate a benchmark of 240 English prompts that instruct T2I models to generate PSCs for fake news dissemination worldwide (examples are shown in Table~\ref{tab:political_prompts}).
+On this benchmark, all original prompts are blocked by the safety filters of GPT-4o, GPT-5, and GPT-5.1, whereas adversarial prompts generated by \ourtool{} bypass these filters at substantially higher rates and outperform state-of-the-art T2I jailbreaking frameworks~\cite{deng2023divide, huang2025perception,ba2024surrogateprompt} by a large margin.
+We further propose a ready-to-deploy layered mitigation that combines text-level and image-level filtering, suppressing \ourtool{}-style attacks.\footnote{All experiments were conducted using the latest available models as of November 12, 2025, and attack effectiveness was re-validated on November 25, 2025.}}

-\textbf{Contributions.} We make the following contributions: \begin{list}{\labelitemi}{\leftmargin=1em} \item We present the first systematic study of jailbreaking attacks targeting PSC generation in commercial T2I models, demonstrating that state-of-the-art systems remain vulnerable to producing politically sensitive images of real public figures.
+\textbf{Contributions.} We make the following contributions: \begin{list}{\labelitemi}{\leftmargin=1em} \item We present the first systematic study of jailbreaking attacks targeting PSC generation in commercial T2I models, demonstrating that these models remain vulnerable to producing PSCs of real public figures that can be weaponized for fake news.